Skip to content

 The doctor will give permission for you to contact your funeral director so that your loved one can be taken into their care and their last wishes followed.

-If their death occurs in a nursing or residential home, a member of the nursing staff will contact your funeral director on your behalf.
+If their death occurs in a nursing or residential home, a member of the nursing staff will contact your chosen funeral director on your behalf.
 They will then arrange for your funeral director to convey your loved one to their resting place, acting in accordance with your wishes.